ISA-tools/isa-explorer/README.md

   `source venv/bin/activate`
 4. Install the requirements:
+  `pip install -r requirements.txt` or
-  `pip install -r requirements.txt`
+  `pip install --upgrade -r requirements.txt` if you want to upgrade the requirements already installed.

 To download Springer Nature Scientific Data files, run the sdata-download.py script: